asmaske/catalog/README.md

         + Login button allows login
         + Logoff button log offs from application
         + Authorized users can add a new category, add/edit/delete an item
+        + User who added the item can only edit or delete
-        + In edit option, only description can be editted
+        + In edit option, only description can be edited

 #### JSON routes
 + Following routes are implemented to view data in JSON format